Cut and Colour

-“My specialty is precision hair cutting and natural looking color, hence, cut and color.
+“My specialty is precision hair cutting and natural looking colour, hence, cut and colour.
 Precision doesn’t mean position on the perimeter – it did mean that in the sixties – like the 5 point haircuts and bobs when Vidal Sassoon invented boldly designed hair.
 Today, precision is on the inside.
 I do a lot of dancers and when they fly through the air, their hair ends up in some amazing shapes that are geometric and very precise.
 When the hair falls into its natural state, it looks very unfinished.

 So I achieve these looks by doing very precise Sassoon method of cutting angles, concave, convex, whatever…very precise angles all done with scissors and comb.
 After that, I put texture in with all the stuff I learned before Sassoon.
 Razors against the hair shaft, with the hair shaft and texturizing shears.